Getting it Right; Drew Girton and CrossFit Pendulum

 One last thought

 Something I would be curious to test with Pendulum or any gym, frankly, is an opt-in feature for calls.
-Some people, this guy, just don’t wanna be called on the phone.
+Some people, this writer for example, just don’t wanna be called on the phone.

-A gym like Pendulum might be the proving ground on my theory that it would produce cleaner leads.
+A gym like Pendulum might be the proving ground on my theory that a call me opt-in would produce cleaner leads.
 It reads like madness, I know, but I have two rationales.

 Point 1: Someone who says, “yes,” to cell contact will respond better to incoming calls.
 In the world of email marketing, this was being done with emails by savvy marketers long before CAN-SPAM and GDPR regulations forced the issue.